-The percentage of yield grade 4 & 5 carcasses was similar to the previous two years.
-However, the plant average threshold on the grid decreased significantly from 2021, which was record high.
-Figure 4 includes the yield grade 4 & 5 percentage for USPB cattle and the plant average threshold.
+The percentage of yield grade 4 & 5 carcasses on the USPB grid has been consistent during the previous four years.
+However, the plant average threshold on the grid decreased during the past two years.
+Figure 3 includes the yield grade 4 & 5 percentage for USPB cattle and the plant average threshold.
+In September of 2023, grid changes went into effect that included locking the threshold of yield grade 4s and 5s at 14% and 1%, respectively.